 Applying Constraints

-We’d love to hear your thoughts down below.
-Can you think of any unconventional constraints that would be interesting to try?
+We’d love to hear your thoughts.
+Can you think of any unconventional constraints that might be interesting to try?
+Share them in the comments below.

 Until next time,